csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The problem definition is very simple:

-• **States**: Positive numbers.
+- **States**: Positive numbers.

-• **Initial state**: 4.
+- **Initial state**: 4.

-• **Actions**: Apply factorial, square root, or floor operation (factorial for integers only).
+- **Actions**: Apply factorial, square root, or floor operation (factorial for integers only).

-• **Transition model**: As given by the mathematical definitions of the operations.
+- **Transition model**: As given by the mathematical definitions of the operations.

-• **Goal test**: State is the desired positive integer.
+- **Goal test**: State is the desired positive integer.

-To our knowledge there is no bound on how large a number might be constructed in the pro- cess of reaching a given target—for example, the number 620,448,401,733,239,439,360,000 is generated in the expression for 5—so the state space for this problem is infinite.
+To our knowledge there is no bound on how large a number might be constructed in the process of reaching a given target—for example, the number 620,448,401,733,239,439,360,000 is generated in the expression for 5—so the state space for this problem is infinite.
 Such state spaces arise frequently in tasks involving the generation of mathematical expressions, circuits, proofs, programs, and other recursively defined objects.

 **3.2.2 Real-world problems**